 Taoist Tai Chi Society to Locate National Headquarters and International Conference Center in Tampa Bay Area

-The Taoist Tai Chi Society of the United States of America has completed the purchase of the historic Fenway building in the Tampa Bay-area community of Dunedin, clearing the way for the Society to move forward with plans to restore the property and locate its National Headquarters there.
+The Taoist Tai Chi Society of the United States of America has begun renovations of the historic Fenway building in the Tampa Bay-area community of Dunedin, clearing the way for the Society to move forward with plans to restore the property and locate its National Headquarters there.

 The Fenway site will provide a central destination for members of the charitable, religious organization, which has more than 6,000 participants across the United States.
 The new headquarters will maintain the historic architecture that has been the Fenway’s hallmark for almost a century.
 The cherished building will remain intact, with restoration to include facilities that can be used for community meetings and other public activities.
 Located at 453 Edgewater Drive, the Fenway will also become an international conference center for the Society, attracting thousands of guests to Pinellas County shops, restaurants, lodging facilities and tourist destinations.